Snakes explained: Correcting misinformation about Australian snakes

 When are Australian snakes most active?

-All aspects of a snake's life rely on their ability to regulate their body temperature, whether it is to hunt prey, digest a meal, find a mate, fight off disease and infection, or even to pump blood around their bodies.
-Considering reptiles cannot generate their internal body warmth, Their activity levels are subject to the climate.
-As a result, activity patterns for snakes vary dramatically with the seasons.
-For most Australian reptiles, activity increases in the warmer months and decreases in the cooler months.
+All aspects of a snake's life depend on its ability to regulate body temperature, whether it's hunting prey, digesting a meal, finding a mate, fighting off disease and infection, or even pumping blood around its body.
+Since reptiles cannot generate their own internal body heat, their activity levels are influenced by the climate.
+As a result, snake activity patterns can vary significantly with the seasons.
+For most Australian reptiles, activity increases during the warmer months and decreases in the cooler months.

-When Spring arrives in September, and the weather begins to warm up, activity levels increase dramatically.
-The warmer weather triggers most Australian snakes to breed.
-Female snakes need to hunt more in preparation for developing their eggs/young during mating season, and males travel long distances to find reproductive females.
-In some species, males compete for mating rights with females by engaging in male to male combat.
+When spring arrives in September and the weather begins to warm up, activity levels increase dramatically.
+The warmer temperatures trigger most Australian snakes to breed.
+Female snakes need to hunt more to prepare for the development of their eggs or young during mating season, while males travel long distances in search of reproductive females.
+In some species, males compete for mating rights by engaging in male-to-male combat.

-All this activity requires considerable energy output and a lot of food, which explains why snakes are far more active in Spring and Summer.
-During this period, it pays to be prepared for snake encounters and ensure adequate precautions are taken around the home.
+All this activity requires considerable energy and a lot of food, which is why snakes are far more active in spring and summer.
+During this period, it's important to be prepared for potential snake encounters and take appropriate precautions around the home.

 _________________________________________________________________